alarm-redist/fifty-states/R/template/documentation_leg.md

 ## Simulation Notes
 We sample XX,XXX districting plans for ``STATE NAME``'s lower house across 5 independent runs of the SMC algorithm.
-We then thinned the number of samples to 10,000 [delete if only 10,000 total samples].
+We then thinned the number of samples to 10,000 [TODO delete if only 10,000 total samples].
 No special techniques were needed to produce the sample.

 We sample XX,XXX districting plans for ``STATE NAME``'s upper house across 5 independent runs of the SMC algorithm.
-We then thinned the number of samples to 10,000 [delete if only 10,000 total samples].
+We then thinned the number of samples to 10,000 [TODO delete if only 10,000 total samples].
 No special techniques were needed to produce the sample.